Drop-Off & Pick-Up

 In order to provide each family with a smooth and personalized check-in experience, we have designated check-in times for each camp location and request that you drop-off at your designated time and not prior to our gate opening.
 If you have campers at both locations, please review the information closely as the drop off time differs by grade.
 After the check-in process, parents/guardians will have the option of taking a self-guided tour of our facilities or depart.
 Please plan an hour for registration from arrival to departure.

-Experience the magic of Resident Overnight Camp with your camper!
-We will have closing ceremonies and then provide you with the opportunity to go paddling, biking and more with your child.
-Families will be able to participate in 2-3 activities in the time allotted.
+Experience the magic of Resident Overnight Camp with your camper! opportunity to hang out and enjoy camp with your child.
 Campers may not leave camp with anyone except their parents or guardian unless arrangements have been made with our camp office in advance.

 Camp Location: The Jefferson County Outdoor Lab at Windy Peak, 20973 Wellington Lake Road, Bailey, CO.